Welcome

 About Me

-Qualifications
+Formal Qualifications

 Advanced Diploma in Integrative Counselling

-Level 5 in Cognitive Behaviour Therapy (CBT)
+Cognitive Behaviour Therapy (CBT) Level 5

 Certificate in Therapeutic Use Of Person Centred Creative Arts